 Infrastructure as Code (IaC) in ops0 lets you define, deploy, and manage cloud infrastructure using declarative configuration files.
 Write code with AI assistance, validate with policies, estimate costs, and deploy with approval workflows.

-Choose your IaC engine (Terraform, OpenTofu, or Oxid).
-Pulumi and CloudFormation support is upcoming.
+Choose your IaC engine (Terraform, OpenTofu, Oxid, or CloudFormation).
+Pulumi support is upcoming.
 Configure the state backend and cloud provider.

 Use the editor or ask AI to generate infrastructure code.